Home Page

 Club Rules

-The Club Rules have been revised in April 2023, please go to the Documents Page and download a copy.
+The Club Rules have been revised at the AGM in April 2025.
+The up dated version will shortly be posted on the Documents Page and download a copy.
 It is the member’s responsibility to abide by the rules.
+Also on the Documents Page is the updated Fish Welfare Document 2023.

 Fish Welfare

-RULE 44 That anyone intentionally fishing for Carp or Pike on any Harwich Angling Club waters, should be equipped with a large landing net, an unhooking mat and forceps for unhooking of at least 10 inches in length.
+RULE 44 That anyone intentionally fishing for Carp or Pike on any Harwich Angling Club waters, should be equipped with a 42 inch landing net, an unhooking mat and forceps for unhooking of at least 10 inches in length.

 As some of the Crucian Carp are showing signs of damage and the Tench are growing, along with a number of larger Bream are being caught: the Committee would recommend the use of an unhooking mat on these fish as well.
 The unhooking mat should be wet when used.
 At the next AGM the Committee are proposing to amend Rule 44 to this end.